Private speech: Benefits and uses for children

-Behavioural self-regulation and emotion regulation
+Behavioral self-regulation and emotion regulation

-Young children's behaviours are strongly influenced by the environment.
+Young children's behaviors are strongly influenced by the environment.
 For instance, the presence of an interesting new toy in the preschool classroom is likely to draw a child's attention and influence his or her play.
-Private speech helps children to verbally guide their own behaviour and attention by helping them to detach themselves from stimuli in their environment.
-As private speech is very important for children to engage in at early ages, this speech shouldn’t be interrupted or limited by parental control.
+Private speech helps children to verbally guide their own behavior and attention by helping them to detach themselves from stimuli in their environment.
+As private speech is very important for children to engage in at early ages, this speech should not be interrupted or limited by parental control.
 For example, a child may use private speech to direct themselves away from the distracting toy and toward the activity that the teacher told the child to do.
-Thus, private speech helps children to be less strongly influenced by their immediate environment and instead to self-control their behaviour.
+Thus, private speech helps children to be less strongly influenced by their immediate environment and instead to self-control their behavior.

-The relationship between private speech and behavioural self-regulation is further demonstrated by research showing that children use more private speech when asked to do more difficult tasks or when asked to do tasks without the help of a teacher or parent.
-In other words, in circumstances when more behavioural self-regulation is required of a young child, the child is more likely to use private speech.
-Private speech has also been linked to three-year-olds' ability to engage in task-related goals, when explicitly taught to use private speech as a strategy for this purpose.
+The relationship between private speech and behavioral self-regulation is further demonstrated by research showing that children use more private speech when asked to do more difficult tasks or when asked to do tasks without the help of a teacher or parent.
+In other words, in circumstances when more behavioral self-regulation is required of a young child, the child is more likely to use private speech.
+Private speech has also been linked to three-year-old's' ability to engage in task-related goals when explicitly taught to use private speech as a strategy for this purpose.

 Young children also use private speech to help them regulate their emotions.
 One way that children regulate their emotions and comfort themselves through private speech is by mimicking their parents' comforting speech.
-For instance, a child may help himself calm down for sleep by repeating nighttime phrases that his parents have said to him previously to calm him down.
+For instance, a child may help themself calm down for sleep by repeating nighttime phrases that their parents have said to them previously to calm down.
 Young children who are better at controlling their emotions have also shown an increase in the amount of private speech they use.